justmisosoup/CodePath-Group-Assignment/README.md

 **Group Contributors**
 Corin & Sara
-> Jim Fell may not be participating as a key contributor for this project due to class participation.
+> Jim may not be participating as a key contributor for this project due to class participation.

 **Progress**
 * [x] Wireframes communicating general flow created and demonstrated within the project.